hsaturn/TinyMqtt/README.md

 ## Features

-- Very (very !!) fast broker I saw it re-sent 1000 topics per second for two clients that had subscribed (payload ~15 bytes ESP8266).
+- Very fast broker I saw it re-sent 1000 topics per second for two clients that had subscribed (payload ~15 bytes ESP8266).
 No topic lost.
   The max I've seen was 2k msg/s (1 client 1 subscription)
 - Act as as a mqtt broker and/or a mqtt client